SortableJS/Sortable/plugins/README.md

 `dragStarted: Boolean` — Boolean indicating whether or not the dragStart event has fired

 `putSortable: Sortable|undefined` — The element that dragEl is dragged into from it's root, otherwise undefined

+`activeSortable: Sortable` — The active Sortable instance

+`originalEvent: Event` — The original HTML event corresponding to the Sortable event

+`oldIndex: Number` — The old index of dragEl

+`oldDraggableIndex: Number` — The old index of dragEl, only counting draggable elements

+`newIndex: Number` — The new index of dragEl

+`newDraggableIndex: Number` — The new index of dragEl, only counting draggable elements

 #### Methods: